ATTN: THERE IS NO SUMMER ADMISSION FOR SUMMER 2017 AT THE JEFFERSON AND SHELBY-HOOVER CAMPUSES.

 - a five term program of study (including summers) which is taught during the day,

-- and a seven term Night/Weekend track that is taught evenings and weekends.
+- and a five term Night/Weekend track that is taught evenings and weekends.

 Both options combine general education and nursing courses in a sequence that allows the student to develop the basic skills for nursing practice.

 The nursing program is taught on the Jefferson and Shelby-Hoover Campuses as well as on the Pell City Campus and the Chilton-Clanton Campus.
 Students are admitted to the Jefferson and Shelby-Hoover Campuses each semester and to Pell City and Chilton-Clanton each fall (See Admission Requirements).

 A student should plan to complete the program on the campus to which he is admitted.
 Changing campuses to complete the program will be allowed only in extenuating circumstances on a space available basis.
 The nursing Admission and Progression Committee will make the final decision in the event a transfer between campuses is requested.